nyjy85/guessingGame/README.md

 * Jalapeno pepper - Hot, might want to +10 on your most recent guess
 * Pepperonicini - Warm, just a tiny kick
 * Green bell pepper - Way out of bounds, frigid like a refrigerated green bell pepper

+[Play here](http://nyjy85.github.io/guessingGame/) or clone the repo to your desktop and just open the gg.html file!